-JOHNSON SPACE CENTER (Houston, TX) Barrios Technology recently held its Annual Awards Banquet with a special luncheon at the Johnson Space Center Gilruth Center.
-This event recognized employees who were recipients of awards from the 2015 Barrios Employee Awards and Recognition (BEAR) program as well as those receiving higher education degrees, company service awards, and the corporate Emy Award for community service.
+JOHNSON SPACE CENTER (Houston, TX) Barrios Technology announced their top employees at the annual awards luncheon.
+The luncheon, held at Johnson Space Center’s Gilruth Center, recognized employees who were recipients of awards from the 2016 Barrios Employee Awards and Recognition (BEAR) program and honored the top selection or Gold BEAR award recipient.
+Also honored at the luncheon were those receiving higher education degrees, company service awards, and the corporate Emy Award for community service.

-Sixty-three employees received 5-year pins.
-These employees support Barrios across a number of contracts supporting NASA’s International Space Station (ISS) program, Commercial Space, Barrios’ work in the Houston oil and gas sector, and their corporate offices.
+Eight employees received 5-year pins.
+These employees support Barrios across a number of contracts supporting NASA’s International Space Station (ISS) program, Commercial Space, and Barrios’ work at Marshal Space Flight Center in Huntsville, Alabama.

-There were 53 ten-year service award recipients, nine 15-year, one 20-year, one 25-year, one 30-year, and two 35-year service award honorees.
+There were seven 10-year service award recipients, five 15-year, and four 20-year service award honorees.
 Each employee was presented a custom designed Barrios service pin by President and CEO Sandy Johnson.

-Headquartered in Houston, Barrios Technology is a woman-owned AS9100 certified engineering services company specializing in aerospace engineering & science, program planning & control, mission integration & operations, and software engineering & integration.
-Since 1980, Barrios has demonstrated their corporate mission to be the foremost small aerospace engineering services company providing extraordinary value to our customers, employees and communities.
+About Us: Headquartered in Houston, Barrios Technology is a woman-owned AS9100 certified engineering services company founded in aerospace and providing systems engineering & science, program planning & control, mission integration & operations, and software engineering & integration to a broad range of customers.
+Since 1980, Barrios has demonstrated their corporate mission to be the foremost small engineering services company providing extraordinary value to our customers, employees and communities.
 For more information on Barrios Technology, please call 281-280-1900 or visit www.barrios.com.